 Development and Production Modes

 Our Excel add-in now runs in one of two modes: development or production.
 There are actually different copies of the add-in file, that correspond to these modes.
 Our revised development process has a naming convention to distinguish between these copies, which are called editions.
-This is illustrated with the sample add-in called “Simple Toolkit” in our vba-libs project:
+This is illustrated with the sample add-in called “Simple Toolkit” in our excel-toolkit-framework project:

 |Toolkit Edition||File Name||Menu Title|